 Home Warranty: Common Causes of HVAC Failure

 A faulty circuit breaker or fuse.
 If your HVAC won’t function at all, it could be a tripped circuit breaker.
-The breaker provides the flow of electricity to the unite, and sometimes, a simple reset is all that's needed.
+The breaker provides the flow of electricity to the unit and, often, all that's needed is a simple reset.
 If resetting the breaker solves the problem, the tripped breaker could have been a fluke.
-But if the breaker trips again, it’s best to contact a professional electrician.
+But if the breaker trips again, contact a professional electrician.

 A broken thermostat.
-Your HVAC malfunction may not actually be related to the HVAC unit at all.
-It could be your thermostat.
+Here's some good news: Your HVAC malfunction may not be related to the HVAC unit at all – it might be your thermostat that's to blame.
 Fortunately, this is one of the simplest and least expensive repairs you can make to your HVAC system.
-However, it’s not usually blatantly obvious, so you’ll want to have a professional come in to evaluate.